chengus/Password-Generator/README.md

 ```

-The form selector applies styles to the entire form element. <br>
+* The form selector applies styles to the entire form element.
-margin, padding, and border properties set the margin, padding, and border of the form element respectively. <br>
+* margin, padding, and border properties set the margin, padding, and border of the form element respectively.
-border-radius property sets the rounded corners of the form element. <br>
+* border-radius property sets the rounded corners of the form element.
-width property sets the width of the form element. <br>
+* width property sets the width of the form element.
-font-family property sets the font used for the text in the form element. <br>
+* font-family property sets the font used for the text in the form element.
-The label selector applies styles to all the label elements in the form. <br>
+* The label selector applies styles to all the label elements in the form.
-display: inline-block property makes the label elements display next to each other. <br>
+* display: inline-block property makes the label elements display next to each other.
-width property sets the width of the label elements. <br>
+* width property sets the width of the label elements.
-text-align property sets the horizontal alignment of the text in the label elements. <br>
+* text-align property sets the horizontal alignment of the text in the label elements.
-margin-right property sets the right margin of the label elements. <br>
+* margin-right property sets the right margin of the label elements.
-The input[type="number"] and input[type="text"] selectors apply styles to the input fields with type attribute set to number and text respectively. <br>
+* The input[type="number"] and input[type="text"] selectors apply styles to the input fields with type attribute set to number and text respectively.
-padding property sets the padding of the input fields. <br>
+* padding property sets the padding of the input fields.
-margin-bottom property sets the bottom margin of the input fields. <br>
+* margin-bottom property sets the bottom margin of the input fields.
-border-radius property sets the rounded corners of the input fields. <br>
+* border-radius property sets the rounded corners of the input fields.
-border property sets the border of the input fields. <br>
+* border property sets the border of the input fields.
-font-size property sets the font size of the text in the input fields. <br>
+* font-size property sets the font size of the text in the input fields.
-The button selector applies styles to all the button elements. <br>
+* The button selector applies styles to all the button elements.
-padding property sets the padding of the button elements. <br>
+* padding property sets the padding of the button elements.
-background-color property sets the background color of the button elements. <br>
+* background-color property sets the background color of the button elements.
-color property sets the text color of the button elements. <br>
+* color property sets the text color of the button elements.
-border property sets the border of the button elements. <br>
+* border property sets the border of the button elements.
-border-radius property sets the rounded corners of the button elements. <br>
+* border-radius property sets the rounded corners of the button elements.
-font-size property sets the font size of the text in the button elements. <br>
+* font-size property sets the font size of the text in the button elements.
-cursor property changes the shape of the cursor when hovering over the button element. <br>
+* cursor property changes the shape of the cursor when hovering over the button element.
-The button:hover selector applies styles to the button element when the mouse pointer is hovering over it. <br>
+* The button:hover selector applies styles to the button element when the mouse pointer is hovering over it.
-background-color property sets the background color of the button element when the mouse pointer is hovering over it. <br>
+* background-color property sets the background color of the button element when the mouse pointer is hovering over it.

 ---